RawFish69/hydroflusher/README.md

 #### Example output (cluster):
 ![sample Pump Curve Diagram](plots/pump_acc_mix_variables.png)

-## Introduction
-In various industrial applications, the efficiency of hydraulic systems is often determined by the relationship between the pump performance (pump curves) and the system resistance (system curves).
-This project explores the hypothesis that using an accumulator can lead to significant improvements in cycle times, offering a detailed analysis supported by mathematical models and simulations.

 ## Methodology
 The investigation involves modeling pump and system curves with a focus on the mathematical relationships between flow rate and head.
 The key equations used in the study are: